hazavi/capybara-gpt/docs/CONTRIBUTING.md

 #### Features

-- [ ] **Streaming Responses**: Real-time token streaming

-  - Update `ollama_client.py` to support streaming
-  - Modify `Chat.jsx` to handle SSE events
-  - Update `/ask` endpoint for EventSource

-- [ ] **Chat History**: Save/load conversations
+- [ ] **Chat Organization**: Folders and tags for chats

-  - Add SQLite database
+  - Add folder/tag system in localStorage
-  - Create history API endpoints
+  - Create UI for organizing chats
-  - Add history UI in frontend
+  - Add search and filter options

 - [ ] **Multi-document Chat**: Chat with specific documents